BattletechModders/RogueTech/CustomAmmoCategories/README.md

 		"AmmoCategory": "LRM", AmmoCategory can now be overridden by weapon mode.
 If setted as "NotSet" weapon wouldn't use any ammo.
 		                       If weapon has mode with "NotSet" ammo category you will not see warnings in mechlab for this weapon, even if you are not supply this weapon with ammo.
+		  "AMSHitChance": 0.0, - if this weapon is AMS, this value is AMS efficiency, if this weapon is missile launcher this value shows how difficult to intercept missile with AMS.
+Negative value - is harder, positive is easer.
 	}]